Divorce: Surviving the Holidays

 First, schedule a very special day when your child returns to you to celebrate the holiday together.
 Be sure to include a tradition that's important to you both.
 Whatever holiday you celebrate, the spirit lives well beyond that day, and your child needs to celebrate it with you to feel complete.

 Second, don't succumb to self-pity.
 Instead, give yourself this unscheduled time as a holiday gift and make plans to do something delicious that you otherwise would never get to do.
 Indulge in a day at your favorite museum or bookstore, hop on a plane to fly somewhere warm, or find a spa to pamper you for a couple of days.
 Even if you stay home, don't work.
 Sleep late, watch your favorite old movies, put on music and break out your best dance moves.
 In other words, if you're alone on the holiday, indulge yourself and revel in your own company.
-It will help you be a more inspired parent the rest of the year.
+This is the silver lining of single parenting -- time to yourself, to nurture and enjoy yourself.
+You deserve this!
+And it will help you be a more inspired parent the rest of the year. ❤️

 Dr. Laura has a video offering advice for divorce with children.
 Click here to watch.